tylottr/azdo-kube-ci-example/infrastructure/terraform/vmss/README.md

 # Terraform: azdo-kube-ci-example

-This template is used to create an AKS Cluster and ACR.
+This template is used to create a VMSS-based Azure DevOps Agent pool.

 ## Prerequisites